 C405.2.7.1 Daylight shutoff.
-Lights shall be Be provided with a control that aconfigured to utomatically turns-turned off the lighting as a function of available when daylight is present and satisfies the lighting needs.
+Lights shall be Be provided with a control that aconfigured to automatically turns-turn off the lighting as a function of available when daylight is present and satisfies the lighting needs.

-C405.2.7.2 Decorative lighting shutoff.
-Where lighting the Building façade or and landscape, the lighting shall have controls that configured to automatically shut off from not later than one hour after business closing to not earlier than one hour before business opening the lighting as a function of dawn/dusk and a set opening and closing time.
+C405.2.7.2 Decorative lighting shutoff Facade and landscape lighting shutoff.
+Where lighting the Building facade or and landscape, the lighting shall have controls that be configured to automatically shut off from not later than one hour after business closing to not earlier than one hour before business opening the lighting as a function of dawn/dusk and a set opening and closing time for a minimum of 6 hours per night or from not later than one hour after business closing to not earlier than one hour before business opening, whichever is less.